top of page

 1. Size and Scalability:

 LED Panels: LED panels offer greater scalability as they can be seamlessly tiled together to create large, custom-sized displays without visible bezels interrupting the image continuity.
-This makes LED panels ideal for video walls in large venues such as stadiums, concert halls, and outdoor installations.
+LED panels are especially effective in environments where visual impact, scalability, and brightness are critical.
+When integrated correctly, they work seamlessly with digital signage platforms, content automation, and centralized control systems—making them ideal for large venues, lobbies, and public-facing commercial spaces.

 TVs: While TVs are available in large sizes, they are limited by the size of individual units and the width of bezels.
 Achieving a seamless video wall with TVs often requires more precise alignment and calibration, which can be challenging and costly for very large installations.